Larsvanderlaan/causalGLM-depreciated-/README.md

 # causalGLM (actively in development)

 This package is in development.
 It has been tested and simulations suggest this package currently works.
 However, we cannot guarantee that there are no bugs.
+If you find any bugs, please let us know.

 ## Semiparametric generalized linear models for causal inference using targeted machine-learning in low and high dimensions